yuanchenyang/personal-website/index.md

   <img src="/assets/images/chenyang.jpg" width="250">
 </div>

-Currently a PhD student in the [Laboratory of Information and Decision Systems (LIDS)](https://lids.mit.edu/){:target="_blank"} and the [Electrical Engineering and Computer Science (EECS)](https://www.eecs.mit.edu/){:target="_blank"}
+I am a research scientist at the [Toyota Reseach Institute](https://www.tri.global/).
+I completed my PhD in 2022 at the [Laboratory of Information and Decision Systems (LIDS)](https://lids.mit.edu/){:target="_blank"} and the [Electrical Engineering and Computer Science (EECS)](https://www.eecs.mit.edu/){:target="_blank"}
-department at MIT.
-I am very fortunate to be advised by [Pablo Parrilo](https://www.mit.edu/~parrilo){:target="_blank"}.
+department at MIT, where I was very fortunate to be advised by [Pablo Parrilo](https://www.mit.edu/~parrilo){:target="_blank"}.
 Before coming to MIT, I graduated from UC Berkeley with a B.A in Computer Science.